bishoksan/LHornSolver/README.md

 ## Programming
-LHornSolver is written in Ciao and is interfaced with Yices SMT solver and Parma polyhedra libray for handling constraints.
+LHornSolver is written in Ciao and is interfaced with Yices SMT solver and Parma polyhedra library for handling constraints.
 LHornSolver uses several reusable components such as linear Horn clause solver, dimension bounded program generator etc.